netdata/netdata/collectors/REFERENCE.md

 All **external plugins** are managed by [plugins.d](plugins.d/), which provides additional management options.

-## Enabling, configuring, and disabling modules
+## Enable, configure, and disable modules

 Most **modules** come with **auto-detection**, configured to work out-of-the-box on popular operating systems with the default settings.